reuk/wayverb/docs_source/waveguide.md

 The design of a new boundary formulation is outside the scope of this research, which was primarily concerned with the implementation of existing techniques rather than the derivation of new ones.
-Instead, the standard leapfrog (rectilinear) scheme was used.
+Instead, the standard leapfrog (rectilinear) scheme was adopted at this point.
 Most of the tetrahedral code had to be rewritten, as the update schemes are very different (tetrahedral nodes have two possible update equations depending on node orientation), and the memory layout and indexing methods are more involved.
 The new scheme is much simpler than the tetrahedral mesh, and was quick to implement.

 The rectilinear mesh uses the same cubic tessellation as the more complex topologies mentioned earlier, so in the future the update equation could conceivably be replaced with a more accurate "interpolated" alternative.
-Such a scheme would yield better computational efficiency for simulations where high accuracy is required.
+Such a scheme would be more suitable than the rectilinear mesh for simulations where high accuracy is required.
 The conversion would only require changes to the update equations (and would complicate the boundary modelling code), but would be more straightforward than the move from the tetrahedral to the rectilinear topology.
-Due to time constraints, this was not possible during the project, meaning that the waveguide in Wayverb is not the most optimal in terms of accuracy *or* speed - instead, it was optimised for ease and speed of implementation.
+Due to time constraints, this was not possible during the project, meaning that the waveguide in Wayverb is not the most optimal in terms of accuracy *or* speed.
+Interpolated meshes are more accurate, and tetrahedral meshes are faster, although the rectilinear mesh is the fastest mesh with a cubic stencil.
+Instead, Wayverb's waveguide was optimised for ease and speed of implementation.
 Use of a more suitable mesh topology would be a sensible starting point for future development work on the project.

 ### Source Excitation Method

-The question of input and output in the digital waveguide mesh is superficially simple.
+Input and output methods for the digital waveguide mesh are superficially simple.
 The waveguide mesh is a physical model, and so it is easy to draw an analogy between the waveguide process, and the process of recording a physical impulse response.
-For physical spaces, a speaker plays a signal at some location within the space, and a microphone reads the change in air pressure over time at another point in the space.
+Typically, for physical spaces, a speaker plays a signal at some location within the space, and a microphone reads the change in air pressure over time at another point in the space.
 The impulse response is found by deconvolving the input signal from the recorded signal.
 The analogue of this process within the waveguide mesh is to excite the mesh at one node, and to record the pressure at some output node at each time step, which is then deconvolved as before.
 Recording node pressures is simple, and deconvolution is a well-known technique.
 Injecting a source signal, however, requires careful engineering in order to maintain the physical plausibility and